jonnonz1/nz-statute-book/acts/public/1996/arbitration-act-1996.md

 (1) No person shall be precluded by reason of that person’s nationality from acting as an arbitrator, unless otherwise agreed by the parties.
 (2) The parties are free to agree on a procedure of appointing the arbitrator or arbitrators, subject to the provisions of paragraphs (4) and (5).
 (3) Failing such agreement,—
-  (a) in an arbitration with 3 arbitrators and 2 parties, each party shall appoint 1 arbitrator, and the 2 arbitrators thus appointed shall appoint the third arbitrator; if a party fails to appoint the arbitrator within 30 days of receipt of a request to do so from the other party, or if the 2 arbitrators fail to agree on the third arbitrator within 30 days of their appointment, the appointment shall be made, upon request of a party, by the High Court:
+  (a) in an arbitration with 3 arbitrators and 2 parties, each party shall appoint 1 arbitrator, and the 2 arbitrators thus appointed shall appoint the third arbitrator; if a party fails to appoint the arbitrator within 30 days of receipt of a request to do so from the other party, or if the 2 arbitrators fail to agree on the third arbitrator within 30 days of their appointment, the appointment shall be made, upon request of a party, by the appointed body:
-  (b) in an arbitration with a sole arbitrator, if the parties are unable to agree on the arbitrator, that arbitrator shall be appointed, upon request of a party, by the High Court.
+  (b) in an arbitration with a sole arbitrator, if the parties are unable to agree on the arbitrator, that arbitrator shall be appointed, upon request of a party, by the appointed body.
-(4) Where, under an appointment procedure agreed upon by the parties,—any party may request the High Court to take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.
+(4) Where, under an appointment procedure agreed upon by the parties,—any party may request the appointed body to take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.
-  (a) a party fails to act as required under such procedure; or (b) the parties, or 2 arbitrators, are unable to reach an agreement expected of them under such procedure; or (c) a third party, including an institution, fails to perform any function entrusted to it under such procedure,— (5) A decision on a matter entrusted by paragraphs (3), (4), or (6) to the High Court shall be subject to no appeal.
-The court, in appointing an arbitrator, shall have due regard to any qualifications required of the arbitrator by the agreement of the parties and to such considerations as are likely to secure the appointment of an independent and impartial arbitrator and, in the case of a sole or third arbitrator, shall, in the case of an international arbitration, take into account as well the advisability of appointing an arbitrator of a nationality other than those of the parties.
+  (a) a party fails to act as required under such procedure; or (b) the parties, or 2 arbitrators, are unable to reach an agreement expected of them under such procedure; or (c) a third party, including an institution, fails to perform any function entrusted to it under such procedure,— (5) A decision on a matter entrusted by paragraphs (3), (4), or (6) to the appointed body shall be subject to no appeal.
+The appointed body, in appointing an arbitrator, shall have due regard to any qualifications required of the arbitrator by the agreement of the parties and to such considerations as are likely to secure the appointment of an independent and impartial arbitrator and, in the case of a sole or third arbitrator, shall, in the case of an international arbitration, take into account as well the advisability of appointing an arbitrator of a nationality other than those of the parties.
-(6) In an arbitration, where—and no procedure for the appointment of arbitrators has been agreed upon, the High Court may, upon request of a party, appoint the requisite number of arbitrators, having due regard to the matters referred to in paragraph (5).
+(6) In an arbitration, where—and no procedure for the appointment of arbitrators has been agreed upon, the appointed body may, upon request of a party, appoint the requisite number of arbitrators, having due regard to the matters referred to in paragraph (5).
-  (a) the parties have agreed to an arbitration with 2 or 4 or more arbitrators; or (b) there are 3 arbitrators and more than 2 parties,—
+  (a) the parties have agreed to an arbitration with 2 or 4 or more arbitrators; or (b) there are 3 arbitrators and more than 2 parties,— (7) A party may apply to the High Court to appoint an arbitrator or arbitrators if— (a) the appointed body is unable or fails to appoint an arbitrator under paragraph (3) within 30 days of receiving a request to do so; or
+  (b) a dispute arises in respect of the appointment process that the appointed body uses.
+(8) In this article, appointed body means a body that the Minister of Justice has appointed under section 6A.

 ### 12 Grounds for challenge
 (1) A person who is approached in connection with that person’s possible appointment as an arbitrator shall disclose any circumstances likely to give rise to justifiable doubts as to that person’s impartiality or independence.
 An arbitrator, from the time of appointment and throughout the arbitral proceedings, shall without delay disclose any such circumstances to the parties unless they have already been informed of them by that arbitrator.